desertnet/scanner/README.md

 #### scanner.determineNextTokenUsingDialect(dialect)

 This method should never be invoked by anything other than the `Scanner` class.
 However, if you are making a subclass of `Scanner` you must implement this method.
+The expected return value is an array with two values:

+  1. Either the matching `TokenDefinition` object, or the `identifier` value of the `TokenDefinition` object.
+If possible, always return the definition object, as it allows for more flexible parsers.
-The expected return value is an array with two values: a token type identifier (the value of `token.type`), and the offset within the input string where the token ends (the value of `token.end`).
+  2. The offset within the input string where the token ends (the value of `token.end`).

 If the end of the input is reached, it should return an array with the first value being that of the `EOF` symbol exported by `@desertnet/scanner`.
-If no token can be matched, `undefined` should be returned.
+If no token can be matched, `undefined` should be returned instead of an array.

 #### scanner.subject